 At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
 The Office hymn was Jam sol recedit igneus.
 The antiphon on the Magnificat was Adonai, Domine for the Saturday before the fourth Sunday of September.
 After the collect of the feast commemorations were sung of the preceding feast of St. Thomas of Villanova, of St. Linus and, lastly, of St. Thecla.
 The Suffrage was omitted.
 At Compline the Dominical preces were omitted.

 At Mattins the invitatory is Dominum qui fecit nos and the Office hymn isNocte surgentes.
 In the first nocturn the lessons are the Incipit of the Book of Judith.
 In the second nocturn the lessons are from a sermon of St. Ambrose on Elias and fasting.
 In the third nocturn the lessons are a homily from St. Peter Chrysologus on St. Matthew's Gospel.
 The Te Deum is sung.
 At Lauds the Office hymn is Ecce jam noctis.
 After the collect of the Sunday commemorations are sung of St. Linus and of St. Thecla followed by the Suffrage of the Saints.

 At Prime (Pss.
 117, 118i & 118ii) both Quicumque and the Dominical preces are sung.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is Concede nos, the third collect Ecclesiae.
-The Creed is sung and the preface is of Paschaltide.
+The Gloria is sung, the second collect is of St. Linus, the third collect is of St. Thecla.
+The Creed is sung as is the preface of the Blessed Trinity.